DiegoHermosa/PTBusArrivalStatus-Final/README.md

 - City bus routes.
 - City bus stops.
 - Buses.
-- For every bus a 15 minutes was defined to visit each stop of the assigtned route.
+- For every bus, a 15 minutes frequency was defined to visit each stop of the assigned route.
-- For every stop a record is stored containing all the data when a Bus arrived and left each stop.
+- For every stop and bus, a record is stored containing all the data when a Bus arrived and left each stop.

 For the scope of this capstone project, I extracted the Bus Arrival to Stop historical data filtering a single Stop and for a date range of 3 months(April-2024 to June-2024).